AsuraNetwork/BasicLeaderboards/README.md

 # BasicLeaderboards

-This is a basic leaderboards plugin made by CometDevs for everyone
+This is a basic leaderboards plugin made by CometDevs for everyone.